Search

 • includes sex and relationship education.

-The details of the curriculum that the Academy is required to follow will be outlined in their Education Funding Agreement with the Department for Education.
-You can get a copy of your child’s Academy Education Funding Agreement from the Academy or Education Funding Agency.
+The details of the curriculum that the academy is required to follow will be outlined in their Education Funding Agreement with the Department for Education.
+You can get a copy of your child’s academy Education Funding Agreement from the academy or Education Funding Agency.

 What can I do if I am unhappy with the subjects offered?

-If you are unhappy about any aspect of the curriculum offered by your child’s school or want to withdraw your child from part of the curriculum or an examination, it is a good idea to begin by meeting with the Head Teacher to discuss this.
+If you are unhappy about any aspect of the curriculum offered by your child’s school or want to withdraw your child from part of the curriculum or an examination, it is a good idea to begin by meeting with the headteacher to discuss this.

 If the matter is not resolved, you may wish to make a written complaint to the Governing Body.
 For more information see our page on Complaints to Schools.